Gobinath-Periyasamy/Algorithm--1-Prim-s-and-Kruskal-algorithm/README.md

 Steps to Execute the Program:

-1. To Execute PrimsKruskalAlgo.exe (to execute both Prim's and Krushkal Algorithm at a time, Else to execute PrimAlgo.exe or Krushkal.exe to execute separately)
+1. To Execute PrimsKruskalAlgo.exe to execute both Prim's and Krushkal Algorithm at a time, (or Else to execute PrimAlgo.exe or Krushkal.exe to execute separately)
 2. To Enter the Number of Vertices : Eg : 7
 3. To Enter Diagonal Elements for given number of Vertices.
 (Please use the given sample values (bullet # 5) to copy paste)